-We’re not a target - Many companies feel that they are too small to be targeted.
+We’re not a target - Many companies feel that they are too small to be targeted, and so Dark Sites simply aren't a concern.
 You may have heard about big data breaches occurring at large companies; the belief is therefore that it must only be the big bait fish that are being targeted.

 The truth is the matter is that medium and small-sized companies are often targeted quite simply because they are known to not have as many resources to protect themselves as larger ones.

 IT and HR don’t like the idea - Letting people have access to the tools which allow access to the Dark Web makes both IT security and HR nervous.
 Anonymous web browsing makes companies believe that they are opening themselves up to further risk, simply by allowing employees not to be tracked, so they simply block access.